baptiste-aubertin/rag_evaluation/README.md

    npm run dev
    ```

-   The front-end should now be accessible at `http://localhost:5173` (or the port specified in `.env`).
+   The front-end should now be accessible at `http://localhost:5173`.